 While its business lines of credit aren’t mentioned, there isn’t much in the way of positive customer reviews for Consumers Credit Union.
 The majority of reviews on its Better Business Bureau profile complain of poor customer service.
 Customers also report issues with accounts getting closed seemingly at random.
 To its credit though, Consumers Credit Union does reply to these reviews with custom responses.

 How do I apply?

-Unlike some other credit unions, Consumers doesn’t allow businesses to apply for a loan and membership at the same time.
-Becoming a member typically involves opening an account.
+Unlike other credit unions, Consumers doesn’t allow businesses to apply for a loan and membership at the same time.
 If you’re not already a member, reach out to your local branch for more details on how to open an account.

-- Go to the Consumers Credit Union website and click Business in the main navigation bar.
+- Go to the Consumers Credit Union website and click Business, then select Business loans.